Leon Leyson: The Holocaust

 After the invasion, Hershel fled back to the family's home village of Narewka, then occupied by the Soviet Union.
-In 1941, he and the rest of the town's Jews, including most of the Leyson's extended family members, were massacred by the Nazis when they invaded.
+In 1941, he and the rest of the town's Jews, including most of the Leysons' extended family members, were massacred by the Nazis when they invaded.
 The Lejzons only found out about their deaths after the war ended.

 Six months after the German army entered Kraków, the area's Jews were ordered to leave their homes and move into the Kraków Ghetto.
 Lejzon's father, Moshe, and his brother David began working for Oskar Schindler at his enamelware factory soon after.
 Channah, Leib and Pesza were covered under Moshe's pass until they found work, sparing them from deportation to an extermination camp.

 Tsalig Lejzon was unable to get an employment pass, and was put on a train for deportation, most likely to the Bełżec extermination camp.
 Schindler, who was already at the station having some of his workers taken off the train, recognized him and offered to have him taken off as well.
 Tsalig refused, as he did not want to leave his girlfriend.
 It is assumed that neither of them survived, likely being murdered shortly after arrival in Bełżec or a similar camp.

 In 1943, the Kraków Ghetto was liquidated by Nazi authorities.
 Those who survived and were not sent to extermination camps were sent to the newly built Kraków-Płaszów concentration camp under the notorious commandant Amon Göth, who Leib encountered on more than one occasion.
 Moshe managed to get Leib and Channah transferred out of Płaszów to Schindler's factory, where they remained in relative safety for almost a year.

 In 1944, Leib and his surviving family members were placed on the famous Schindler's list.
 Leib's number on the list was 69128.
 The male Schindlerjuden, including Leib, David and Moshe, were transferred from Płaszów to the Gross-Rosen concentration camp for a few days before being sent on to Schindler's new camp, Brünnlitz in the Protectorate of Bohemia and Moravia, part of occupied Czechoslovakia.
 Leib was so traumatized by the experience that later he could not recall if they had spent days, weeks, or months there.
 The female Schindlerjuden, including Channah and Pesza, were sent to Auschwitz–Birkenau where they spent a harrowing few weeks before Schindler bribed Nazi officials into releasing them to Brünnlitz.

 Despite Schindler and his wife, Emilie's, efforts to care for the workers, food was in short supply at Brünnlitz.
 Oskar Schindler was fond of Leib, calling him "Little Lejzon".
 He arranged for him to have extra rations, which Leib shared with his family.
 Schindler also had Leib transferred to easier work and had him taken off the night shift.
 On May 9, 1945, a few days after the guards, and then Schindler had fled, a lone Russian soldier arrived to announce that they were liberated.